 How to refine

-Render each direction at 1024x1024 then downscale to 32x32 — that is the favicon test.
+Render each direction at 1024x1024, then downscale to 32x32; that is the favicon test.
 If the mark does not survive at that scale, the direction is too detailed.
-Always test the mark on a brand-color background and a black background; if it disappears in either, the contrast is wrong.
-Use the --no flag (Midjourney) or negative prompts to kill gradient, photorealistic, drop shadow, multi-color — those make the result look like AI clip art.
-Hand the survivors to a designer along with the brief; do not expect the AI render to be the deliverable.
+Always test the mark on a brand-color background and a black background.
+If it disappears in either, the contrast is wrong.

 Common mistakes

-- Asking for “the final logo” — ask for directions instead
+- Asking for “the final logo” instead of directions

 - Rendering only at large size and missing the favicon failure